pucrs-automated-planning/pddl-formalization/README.md

     `pb#`, where `#` is the sequential number of your problem, e.g. `pb1.pddl`, `pb2.pddl`, and `pb3.pddl`;

--   the same number of files (with similar names) showing the traces created by the planner for the problems you created (e.g. `pb1.pddl` and `pb1.txt`); and
+-   the same number of files (with similar names) showing the traces (including the resulting plans) created by the planner for the problems you created (e.g. `pb1.pddl` and `pb1.txt`); and

 -   one report following the guidelines detailed below.